run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/installation-and-upgrade/perform-installation/install-apache-solr.md

 # Installing Apache SOLR

-The homologated version of Apache Solr for CITSmart is 6.4.2.
+The homologated version of Apache Solr for 4biz is 6.4.2.
 The package can be downloaded from the website itself at the URL https://archive.apache.org/dist/lucene/solr/.
-In the specific case for CITSmart you'll also need to download the configuration files (Knowledge Base Confs) that can be downloaded from the partner relationship area in the Installation Components.
+In the specific case for 4biz you'll also need to download the configuration files (Knowledge Base Confs) that can be downloaded from the partner relationship area in the Installation Components.

 ## Installing SOLR